 Depression, however, introduces feelings of guilt and unworthiness unrelated to the loss.
 People experiencing complicated grief are unlikely to strongly contemplate taking their own life, whereas some people with depression have frequent thoughts of suicide.
 Unlike grief, a feeling and process, depression is a medical concern.

 For people experiencing depression, the only way to cope and heal is to seek professional help.
 This may include antidepressants or therapy.
 For those experiencing grief, however, there are small steps that can be taken to help cope and process the feeling.
-The National Foundation for Cancer Research has compiled 10 simple steps to cope with grief to assist the grieving process.
+The National Foundation for Cancer Research has compiled ten simple steps to cope with grief to assist the grieving process.

 1. Surround yourself with supportive people

 Find friends or family members who accept your grief.
 Many people feel they must hide their sadness around others, which can disrupt the healing process.
-This can lead to isolation and increased sadness.
+This can lead to isolation and increased despair.
 Instead, surround yourself with people who are comfortable with your grieving process.